How to convert TerrAvion GeoTIFF files into a World Files (.tfw/.TIFF) using QGIS

 Once you open the TerrAvion OverView app, select a field and download the GeoTIFF file for the layer desired for the chosen field (steps 1 and 2 below).

 Once you have the file types downloaded, open QGIS to import the downloaded GeoTIFF.
 It is recommended to process only one file/image at a time.

 One the top menu bar, Select Raster → Conversion → Translate (Convert Format)...

 In this step, we will select both a GeoTIFF (*.tif *.tiff *.TIF *.TIFF), and a (.tfw) to output.
 Therefore, we will have an output file along with a companion file.

 Under the Output file, select a folder to save your images.
 Make sure Save as type is GeoTIFF (*.tif *.tiff *.TIF *.TIFF)

 Next, check the Creation Options box, and click the "+" button to add a new option.

 Type "tfw" in the name box, and in the value Bow, type "yes".
 Next, click the pencil/edit button and confirm your changes.

-In the folder you select to save your files, you will now see two files for you image, the .tfw and the .tiff file.
-The .tfw file holds the geographic coordinates and the .tiff file is the image.
+In the folder you select to save your files, you will now see two files for your image, the .tfw and the .tiff file.
+The .tfw file holds the geographic coordinates, and the .tiff file is the image.

 Repeat the process for any additional map layers.